 On the banks of the New River Lagoon, Lamanai is a stunning Mayan site that spans almost a thousand acres.
 The word Lamanai means the submerged crocodile in Yucatec Mayan which forms the base of what makes this archaeological site so different from the rest.

-For over 3,000 years Lamanai was occupied making it the longest-inhabited Mayan city not just in Belize but the world.
-Lamanai is now encased in dense jungle and the lagoon, making exploring it as fun as it is insightful.
+For over 3,000 years, Lamanai was occupied, making it the longest-inhabited Mayan city, not just in Belize, but the world.
+Lamanai is now encased in dense jungle and a lagoon, making exploring it as fun as it is insightful.
 It all begins with a 60-minute ride up the river where you’ll have potential encounters with crocodiles.

-On arrival, you’ll find temples and structures among the jungle.
-Then comes the discover of ample artifacts and petroglyphs depicting crocodiles along with iguanas who were spotted regularly basking in the sunlight on the edge of the New River.
+On arrival, you’ll find temples and structures amongst the jungle.
+Then comes the discovery of ample artifacts and petroglyphs, depicting crocodiles along with iguanas, who are spotted regularly basking in the sunlight on the edge of the New River.

-Because of the drawings, Lamanai feels more firsthand than some of the other sites.
-You’ll also find pottery and ancient figurines providing a greater picture of what life was like here up until the 16th century when Spanish churches reveal the arrival of a new community.
+You’ll also find pottery and ancient figurines, providing a greater picture of what life was like here up until the 16th century, when Spanish churches reveal the arrival of a new community.

 Swim Around the Turneffe Islands Atoll

 There’s a long list of amazing swimming destinations in Belize.
-The beauty is that each spot has something different to offer, whether that be a great blue hole, or untouched reefs.
-The Turneffe Islands Atoll is no different as it places you inside a lagoon that is also home to over 200 coral islands.
+Each spot has something different to offer, whether that be a great blue hole, or untouched reefs.
+The Turneffe Islands Atoll is no different, as it places you inside a lagoon that is also home to over 200 coral islands.

 Turneffe Islands Atoll is one of three along the Belize Barrier Reef.
-They are all magical in their own right, but Turneffe comes with on-site accommodation plus easy access from Caulker, Ambergis and even Belize City.
-Thankfully, the access doesn’t take away from the stunning scenery and the life beneath the surface will quickly capture your attention.
+They’re all magical in their own right, but Turneffe comes with on-site accommodation plus easy access from Caye Caulker, Ambergris Caye, and even Belize City.
+Thankfully, the access doesn’t take away from the stunning scenery, and the life beneath the surface will quickly capture your attention.

-The hundreds of atolls create a variety of marine landscapes and you’ll be able to swim through creeks, crystalline flats and more.
-Plus with the crystal clear water you’re visibility is exceptional.
-The numerous underwater worlds also provides a home to greater number of marine species and corals including turtles, rays, reef sharks and dolphins.
+The hundreds of atolls create a variety of marine landscapes and you’ll be able to swim through creeks, crystalline flats, and more.
+Plus, with the crystal-clear water, visibility is exceptional.
+The numerous underwater worlds also provide a home to greater number of marine species and corals, including turtles, rays, reef sharks and dolphins.